MayaSimone/data-science-S2023/challenges/c02-michelson-assignment.md

     operated the equipment in the experiment that day (ex. more experienced researchers took higher distinctness images)

-*Unrelated to the assignment but I discovered this while making the graphs at the end, by you can install color palettes inspired by Wes Anderson movies*
+*Unrelated to the assignment, but I discovered this while making the graphs at the end, by you can install color palettes inspired by Wes Anderson movies*